-Your parking lot is an integral part of your property’s curb appeal, and your curb appeal plays a vital role in attracting and retaining customers and tenants.
+Your asphalt parking lot is an integral part of your property’s curb appeal, and your curb appeal plays a vital role in attracting and retaining customers and tenants.
 Furthermore, if your parking lot is fraught with hazards, you could be jeopardizing your financial security should people injure themselves or their vehicles.
 Sooner or later, even the best asphalt pavement will reach the stage where a few crack repairs or patches cannot salvage it.
 When that happens, two possible options are installing an asphalt overlay or replacing your pavement.

 When Should I Choose an Overlay for My Asphalt Pavement?